Moving With a Dog is Easier Now

 Luxury groomers in Orange County offer pet pampering like bathing and brushing with add-ons like facials and nail trimming.
 You can also find local pet boarding where you can check in remotely via webcam to see how your pet is doing.
 In addition, if your doggie needs some training (or retraining) on basic commands or more complex behavior problems, you can find such services nearby, too.

-Moving with a cat, a dog can be an enjoyable experience.
+Whether you are moving with a dog or moving with a cat, it can be an enjoyable experience.
 With the right knowledge and a bit of preparation, you can make the move a seamless one for you and your canine companion.
 In no time, you will both feel like you belong in your new home.